andymeneely/project-timber-wolf/rules/RULES.md

 The board is a set of modular double-sided hex tiles.
 All hexes are considered symmetrical (i.e. orientation does not matter).
 For most tiles, each tile is Blank on one side, and is a Security tile on the other side.
 A Security tile represents an unknown Security Chit (see below).
 Some tiles have Gates printed on them, which is described in *Security Systems*.

- You are considered **adjacent** to something if your are on a tile that shares a border with another tile.
+ You are considered **adjacent** to something if you are on a tile that shares a border with another tile.
 (Being on the same tile is *not* considered adjacent.)

 Each board has one or more **Entrances**.
 These Entrances represent a space.
 If a character is on one of these spaces they are considered to be Outdoors, otherwise they are Indoors.
 An Entrance tile is also considered an Exit.